hoangsonww/The-MovieVerse-Database/.github/README.md

 Also, if our service is down sometimes, especially the database overloaded failure during durations of high traffic, please be patient as we are working hard to maintain the platform and ensure a seamless experience for all users.
 Thank you for your understanding and support! 🎬🍿

 ---

+Created with ❤️ in 2024 by [Son Nguyen](https://github.com/hoangsonww).
+All rights reserved.